openstack-charmers/openstack-bundles/development/ceph-base/README.md

  - 3 Nodes for Ceph OSDs
  - 3 Ceph monitors in LXD containers on the OSD machines

-All physical servers (not LXC containers) will also have NTP installed and configured to keep time in sync.
+All physical servers (not LXD containers) will also have NTP installed and configured to keep time in sync.

 To horizontally scale Ceph: